oasiseng/boxabl-foundations-guide/docs/faq.md

 ## Why keep the Oasis sample plans private?

-Because the public goal is education and qualification, not publishing a substitute for site-specific engineering.
-The detailed plan set is part of the controlled value layer.
+Because the goal of this repository is education and qualification, not publishing a substitute for site-specific engineering.
+The detailed plan set i always site specific and must be carefully verified by a PE to ensure local building codes, engineering requirements and conditions are satisfied.

 ## Can an LLM answer my permit question?